 007 is intimately linked to London.
 He lives here, is employed here, and his family name can even be found in the A-Z (see below).
-Despite travelling all over the world, some of his most dangerous encounters have taken place right here in London.
+And despite travelling all over the world, some of James Bond's most perilous encounters have taken place right here in London.

 The World Is Not Enough